muganga-charles/Simple-Java-Projects/Polym/ReadMe.md

 - Management
 - animalSounds
  <br />
-Show some concepts of inheritance via polymorphism implemented in code.
+Show some concepts of inheritance via polymorphism implemented in code..